Gh0st0ne/JScanner/README.md

 # JScanner
 ## Description
 A simple yet effective tool to find using custom and predefined regex for recon, vulnerabilites and secrets.
 It scans concurrently and effectively on all urls for secrets and vulnerabilites.
 Scan for regexes even on non-javascript endpoint and output from other tools can be easily fed to it.
-Who says python3 cant become fast, the ELF binary version of jscanner is faster than usual!
+Who says python3 cant become fast, the ELF binary version of jscanner is optimized!

 ## Features
 1. Concurrent scanning of all any endpoints for javascript using complex predefined regexes.